jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 ### The Palace
 There is an underground tunnel to the palace... where does it lead?

+### Recuperate
+The players can do what they please in Verns - they've earned the rest.

 ## Apocalypse

 ### Separated

 ### Blowing the Bridges
+A small coalition of legionaires gathers around the north end of a major bridge in Verns.
+The Watcher joins them as they intend to hold the line until the bridge can be destroyed.
+With the players help, The Watcher puts her plan into motion - she explains the situation and then gives the players a few minutes to plan.
+Soon the encounter will begin as the Eldrazi front arrives.

+#### Hold the Line
+The encounter begins as Watcher joins a group of soldiers at one end of the bridge - the objective to hold the line until the demolitionists below can plant charges on each of the three support pillars holding the bridge.
+While the line holds Watcher channels a healing aura with radius `2` on the bridge.
+Any player who ends the turn in the aura heals for `3d8` hit points.

+At the beginning of the encounter, a player can make a DC `15` performance check to inspire the troops, adding an additional `2` toughness to the bridge defense.

+##### Bridge Defense
+The soldiers on the bridge have an initial toughness of `10`.
+The players can assign support squads to reinforce the bridge each raising the total toughness by the remaining toughness of the squad.
+Each round the soldiers spend holding the Eldrazi forces at bay typtically decreases thier toughness by `3`.
+However, if the bridge defenses are flanked they lose `1` additional toughness at the end of the round.
+If the soldier's toughness reaches 0, the bridge defenses are breached and enemies will pour fourth from the bridge.

+##### Archer Support
+The second stories of two large homes which flank the bridge make perfect archer nests and the legions have already stationed two groups of archers there.
+From this vantage point the archers are able to relive some of the pressure from the bridge.
+As long as the archer units aren't engaged they each reduce the toughness lost by the bridge team per round by `1`.
+If a support squad is stationed with the archers they are able to hold off `1` enemy unit before the archers are considered to be engaged.
+Each archer unit begins with a toughness of `2` and loses `1` toughness for each engaged enemy at the end of each round.

+##### Demolition Team
+The demolition team has a small boat docked on the northern bank and plans to sail to each support pillar and arm explosives at the base.
+It takes `1` round to sail to a pillar and `1` round to attach the explosives.
+The team has a toughness of `3` and loses `1` toughness for each engaged enemy at the end of each round.
+While engaged, the demolition team cannot make progress.
+Additionally, the demolition team's boat can only hold `2` players or `1` support squad.
+The player's might come up with an innovative way to arm the explosives more quickly - these alternative methods should be encouraged and the DM should adjucate appropriately.

+##### Support Squads
+Finally, the players have `2` melee support squads which they can assign additional orders.
+The squad has a toughness of `4` and loses `1` toughness for each engaged enemy at the end of each round.
+Additionally, if the squad survives after taking damage at the end of the round it kills one unit which it is engaged with.

+##### Round by Round
+At the beginning of each round, roll 1d20 + current round number.
+If the roll is > `11`, roll `3` times to determine where the Eldrazi attack.
+Otherwise roll once.

+Roll randomly to determine which point gets attacked.
+Duplicated rolls mean that point is attacked by more than one enemy:
+* Left Tower
+* Right Tower
+* Flank Bridge
+* Demolition Team

+Then, for each attack, roll randomly on the table below to determine the type of attacking unit:
+TODO
+* Flying Dude
+* Sword arm dude
+* Zombie dudes
+* Manipulator

+##### Round 3
+On the beginning round 3, a DC `15` perception check will reveal that an Eldrazi prism is heading for tower.
+If a player is stationed in the right tower, the can make this check with advantage.

+Roll the reinforce roll twice on this round.

+##### Round 4
+On the beginning of round 4, the Eldrazi prisim will destroy the right tower.
+Any squads in the tower are immediately destroyed.
+Any players in the tower must succede on a DC `12` dexterity saving throw or be immediately reduced to 0 hp and be buried in the rubble.

+Skip the Eldrazi reinforce roll for this round.

+##### Final Stand
+If the bridge defense fails, `4` units of Eldrazi will cross the bridge at the beginning of each subsequent round but the demolition team will be able to operate unmolested.
+Roll randomly on the table above to determine the type of unit.

+#### Zuriel
+Zuriel arrives at the beginning of the next round after the bridge is destroyed, flying down to land at its end, destroying any remaining bridge defenders in the process.
+Zuriel starts at the top of the initiative and will immediately cast his `Investiture of Lightning` without targeting any players.

+> DESCRIBE ZURIEL'S ARRIVAL - SOLDIERS ON BRIDGE

+> DESCRIBE ZURIEL'S ARRIVAL - NO SOLDIERS

+Zuriel and Watcher will focus on fighting each other, and Watcher will ask the party to destroy the Investitures.
+Every round, `1` additional Eldrazi unit will enter the battle, climbing up from the bridge or flying in.
+Like before roll on the table above for its type.

+##### Round 3
+At the beginning of round 3, Zuriel begins to channel `Kneel, Insect!` on Watcher, blasting her back and leaving her stunned.
+Until the remaining investitures are destroyed, this channel will continue.

+Whenever all the investitures are destroyed, Watcher immediately acts, shattering Zuriel's blade and leaving him greviously wounded.
+In the process, Zuriel will kill Watcher, throwing her lifeless body aside.

+If the players investigate the fragment of Zuriel's shattered blade, `Zethothrax`, they can discern it is a powerful magic item with a casting of `Detect Magic` or with a DC `15` Arcana check.
+These sources of power will have more importance later in chapter 4.

+> DESCRIBE WATCHER'S DEFEAT

+> DESCRIBE WATCHER VS ZURIEL

+Any remaining Eldrazi will flee, and the players will confront `Zuriel (Wounded)` who will act at the end of the initiative.

+> DESCRIBE ZURIELS DEATH

+##### Round 6
+At the beginning of round 6, if Zuriel is still channeling `Kneel, Insect!`, he will overwhelm Watcher, killing her instantly.
+At this point the party will likely have to retreat and Zuriel will be victorious.
+Be sure to emphasize the angel's overwhelming power at this point.

+#### Outcomes
+If the players decide to retreat before the bridge is destroyed Watcher will cover them, dieing in attempt to hold off the hordes.
+The players will not recover the `Holy Avenger` and the north of Verns will be breached.
+This will result in only half the number of unskilled and skilled laborers joining the party at the close of this chapter.

+If Zuriel kills Watcher before being weakend, Zuriel will survive and the players will likely not recover the `Holy Avenger` but the north of Verns will be secured.
+Zuriel will not pursue the party as long as they leave Watcher's sword behind.

+Finally, if the players flee from Zuriel after he is wounded.
+They will both recover both the `Holy Avenger` and protect Verns, but Zuriel will survive his wounds and eventually recover.

+The best outcome results in the defense of Verns, the recovery of the `Holy Avenger` and the death of the fallen angel.

 ### Fort Brag

 ### To the King!

+### Retreat